Vulps22/truth-or-dare-discord-bot/README.md

 To create an issue, click [here](../../issues) or navigate to the "Issues" tab above.

-To see what's currently being worked on, and what's coming in future releases, click [here](https://github.com/users/Vulps22/projects/5)
+To see the roadmap of what's currently being worked on, and what's coming in future releases, click [here](https://github.com/users/Vulps22/projects/5)

 Thank you for contributing and helping make this project better!